#Load necessary libraries

 mutate(date = ymd(paste0(year,'-', month,'-1'))) Calculate monthly rolling averages for EPOPs

-This code chunk creates total ‘employment’ and ‘population’ counts, calculates the (prime-age) EPOP, sets up the rolling average, and applies an (optional) data suppression threshold.
+This code chunk calculates the (prime-age) EPOP by finding a weighted average of the binary variable emp (1 = employed, 0 = unemployed or not in the labor force), sets up the rolling average, and applies an (optional) data suppression threshold.
 The suppression threshold is likely not necessary for national data, but it can become important at the state level or with narrow demographic cuts.
 Though there is no hard and fast rule for how large a sample needs to be, smaller samples will produce more noisy, less reliable data.

 epop_all <- basic |>